aerisweather/node-deploy-lambda-function/README.md

 * Assign the IAM role to an IAM user
 * Provide IAM user credentials to Pipelines, via env vars
-* Provide npm credentials to bit Pipelines, by copying the token from your local `~/.npmrc` to the `NPM_TOKEN` env var in Pipelines
+* Provide npm credentials to Pipelines, by copying the token from your local `~/.npmrc` to the `NPM_TOKEN` env var in Pipelines
+    * (only required if installing from a private npm registry)